0111m/online-retail-rfm-dashboard/README.md

 * A portion of customers are at risk of churn
 * Sales trends show seasonal patterns
 * A small number of products drive a large share of revenue
+*  The United Kingdom generates approximately $7.29M out of $8.89M total revenue (~82%), highlighting a strong dependency on a single geographic market

 ---